 Lews Castle is a large Victorian mansion that sits upon a hill overlooking the town of Stornoway.
-Not only has it been refurbished for visitors and creating beautiful hotel accommodation but it is also home to Museum Nan Eilean, which hold some of the infamous Lewis Chessmen!
+Not only has it been refurbished for visitors and creating beautiful hotel accommodation but it is also home to Museum Nan Eilean, which holds some of the infamous Lewis Chessmen!

-Surrounding the castle are the castle grounds and here you can find magical walks, cycle routes, fishing spots and even the local golf course.
+Surrounding the castle are the castle grounds and here you can find magical walks, cycle routes, fishing spots, and even the local golf course.

-The Butt of Lewis is the most northerly point of the Isle of Lewis and even made the Guinness Book of Records as the UK’s windiest destination.
+The Butt of Lewis is the most northerly point of the Isle of Lewis and even made the Guinness Book of Records the UK’s windiest destination.
 Here you will find some incredible sights which surround the lighthouse, with incredible crushed and twisted rocks standing up to 80ft high and some which date back as far as 3 billion years old.

 The Mangersta Sea Stacks are a sight to see.
 There are many beautiful beaches on the Isle of Lewis but none offer such a dramatic backdrop as the Mangersta Headland with its high sea cliffs and its seabird colonies.

-You can even book a free stay in the Mangersta Bothy which is on the edge of the sea-cliff and wake up to those incredible views.
+You can even book a free stay in the Mangersta Bothy which is on the edge of the sea cliff and wake up to those incredible views.

 traveled by Peter & Lauren from Oursocalledlife